 What’s Our Take…..

 Craftsman provides you the quality you want.
 This Craftsman 9-64085 Professional Cobalt Drill Bit Set is designed for heavy-duty jobs.
 The cheapest around but very reliable.
 Craftsman team has a very professional approach when it comes to drilling bits.
-This kit is simple but the craftsman also offers coating of different stuff to make it more effective with an extra cost.
+This kit is simple, but the craftsman also offers a coating of different stuff to make it more effective at an extra cost.

 Key Features are;